Nominate businesses now for Best in the Burbs contest

 Nominations are now open for the Best in the Burbs, which is only open to businesses without a Tulsa mailing address.
 This contest is just for those communities outside of the Tulsa area.

-Nominations are needed for businesses and owners within the following groups: automotive, beauty and fitness, children, clothing and accessories, finance, food and drink, healthcare, home and garden, people of the year, pets, quality of life, services, shopping and place or business most missed during covid.
+Nominations are needed for businesses and owners within the following groups: automotive, beauty and fitness, children, clothing and accessories, finance, food and drink, healthcare, home and garden, people of the year, pets, quality of life, services, shopping and place or business most missed during the pandemic.

 The five businesses with the most nominations in each category will advance to the voting round that starts on Feb.
 22.

-The winners will be announced in a special section that will be inserted into the Tulsa World and all four of its weekly publications, the Wagoner County American-Tribune, Sand Springs Leader, Owasso Reporter and Skiatook Journal.
+The winners will be announced in a special section that will be inserted into the Tulsa World and all four of its weekly publications, including the Owasso Reporter, Wagoner County American-Tribune, Sand Springs Leader and Skiatook Journal.

 There is no purchase necessary to nominate or win.
 Users may nominate one business per category for the duration of the nomination round.